epfl-si/ansible-collection-rancher/README.md

       # ...
 ```

 The above creates a cluster for you inside the Rancher manager.
-(It also suffers from a permayellow as explained above, that can be fixed by conditionally short-circuiting the call to `epfl_si.rancher.rancher_login`, as explained above.)

 💡 `epfl_si.rancher.rancher_login` obtains credentials over ssh, regardless of your `ansible_connection` setting; and you should therefore set either the `ansible_user` or the `ansible_ssh_user` variable to specify the remote username to connect as (even though the rest of your playbook may not make use of that variable).

+The status of the `epfl_si.rancher.rancher_login` task `is changed` (“yellow”) if obtaining the credentials required creating a new `Token` Kubernetes, with very short validity (2 minutes).
+It `is not changed` if said `Token` (“green”) could be re-used.

 ## `epfl_si.rancher.rancher_k8s_api_call` Module